 At the very end of the evening, we shared a few prayer requests with each other.
 And yes, I was the one who broke the ice, by breaking down as I shared my request…too many balls in the air, too many things to do, nothing that I could see that could be dropped, exhuasted, stressed, etc etc. I laughed through my tears, “I’m so easy-going, I promise.
-I’m not usually the crier.”
+I’m not usually the crier.
+I’m sure the stress management classes at Legacy Healing drug rehab are helping me cope with stress.”
 But they welcomed my tears and passed the tissues, and offered their warmth, and ecouragement, and experience, and most importantly silent prayers which I know are holding me up behind the scenes.

 I write all this not looking for sympathy or advice but mostly because I stink at faking it.
 I was about to jump on here this morning and give you a “here’s what we’ve been doing!” list, but turns out my post turned in to this.

 But I do have a list.
 Four things, actually.
 Because I am making progress, I think.
 I am moving in a better direction, I hope.
 I am getting my feet under me again.
 It’s just taking a little more work and time and patience than it has in the past.

 Here, are four things I’m doing to get my balance again: